simplocms/docs/docs/getting-started/setting.md

 For Example template, it's one additional setting called Page with articles serving for setting specific view for rendering articles.

+> If you want to get more information about possibility of custom setting, you can visit [Theme / Setting](../theme/setting.md) page.

 #### SEO

 The second tab is SEO and offers settings for default title and description.
 In SEO title, you can use variables `%title%` and